In this chapter, you will

-Review these resources on how to engage in transformative social change
+Review these resources on how to engage in transformative social change:

-- Transformative Social Change Wiki
+- Transformative Social Change Wiki (P2PF Wiki).

-- Transformative Justice, Explained in Teen Vogue
+- Transformative Justice, Explained in Teen Vogue (Tran, 2018).

 Focused Example: For Everyone Collective

-In addition to requesting support for their work through purchasing their products, they seek to be “a central hub for advocacy and activism resources for activists in criminal justice reform, prison abolition, and transformative justice work” (For Everyone Co., 2021).
+In addition to requesting support for its work through product sales, the For Everyone Collective seeks to be “a central hub for advocacy and activism resources for activists in criminal justice reform, prison abolition, and transformative justice work.”

 Identity, Social Justice, and Dress Case Study

-Step One: Become familiar with the case study
+Step One: Become familiar with the case study.

-- The case study attached below is a word document and can be downloaded.
+- The case study attached below is a Word document and can be downloaded.
 It includes the task, evaluation, and template for the case study:

-Step Two: Submit your complete assignment on Canvas
+Step Two: Submit your complete assignment on Canvas.

 - Format your document.

-- Reminder to check the submission against the rubric.
+- Remember to check the submission against the rubric.